 Families must fill out our withdrawal form before the end of the month to ensure they are not charged for the following month’s classes.
 The form can be obtained from our front desk or click here.
 Withdrawals can be hand delivered, emailed (firstname.lastname@example.org) or faxed (775.852.0663).

 How quickly will my child learn how to swim?

-Each swimmer is unique and many different factors determine how quickly he or she will learn to swim, including his or her developmental stage, any previous experience in and around the water and the ability to adjust to a new environment.
+Each swimmer is unique.
+Many different factors determine how quickly he or she will learn to swim, including his or her developmental stage, any previous experience in and around the water and the ability to adjust to a new environment.
 Please be patient and do not expect your child to make equal progress during each lesson.
 It is normal for a child’s learning to be a series of spikes and plateaus.
-However, we believe that many small steps lead to great achievements and to lasting self-confidence.
-We also believe that every child can ultimately learn to swim with proper instruction and continual support.
+Many small steps lead to great achievements and to lasting self-confidence.
+We believe that every child can ultimately learn to swim with proper instruction and continual support.

 Please note that consistency over time is one of the keys to success in our program.
 We ask that you do your best to attend.

 What if my child is not feeling well?